TAQ2/tic-tac-toe-tests/README.md

 ## Roadmap

-* add linting
-* circleCI
+* circleci
 * cypress tests for a draw
 * line to show when the game is won
 * improve game message
 * cleanups and incompletes
-* calculate whether there are anymore moves left
+* calculate whether there are any moves left
 * winner tally
 * deploy to github pages
 * mobile responsiveness